To love and to worship God passionately

 After every service, our team of Pastors are available to pray for any needs you may have.

-We do however have giving boxes at the exits, where you can place your tithes and offerings.
+during our services.
+We do however have giving boxes at the exits, where you can place

 For safety and convenience, we encourage rather making use of online banking –